yargs/yargs/docs/api.md

   .argv;
 ```

 Using default completions in custom implementation.
-When invoked with no arguments, `completionFilter` with fallback to default completion function.
+When invoked with no arguments, `completionFilter` will fallback to default completion function.
 There is no need to call `done` in this case.
 When provided with a callback function, you can get access to `defaultCompletions` and call `done` with processed version of them.

 ```js
 var argv = require('yargs/yargs')(process.argv.slice(2))